 TGbe Editor to make the following changes in in Subclause 9.4.2.315 (Multi-Link Traffic Indication element) in TGbe D3.2(pre-release) P298L38:

-)(#15089)The Per-Link Traffic Indication List field is defined in Figure 9-1002as (Per-Link Traffic Indication List field format).
-The Per-Link Traffic Indication List field contains Per-Link Traffic Indication Bitmap subfield(s) that correspond to the AID(s) of the non-AP MLD(s) and (#16475)non-MLD non-AP STA(s) starting from the bit numbered k of the traffic indication virtual bitmap or the AID bitmap.
-The Per-Link Traffic Indication List field contains l Per-Link Traffic Indication Bitmap subfield(s), where l is the number of the bit(s) that correspond to the AID(s) of the non-AP MLD(s) and (#16476)non-MLD non-AP STA(s) and set to 1, counting from the bit numbered k of:
+(#17742)(#15089)The Per-Link Traffic Indication List field is defined in Figure 9-1002as (Per-Link Traffic Indication List field format).
+The Per-Link Traffic Indication List field contains N Per-Link Traffic Indication Bitmap n subfield(s) followed by the Padding subfield, where 1 ≤ n ≤ N. The N Per-Link Traffic Indication Bitmap n subfield(s) correspond to the AID(s) of the non-AP MLD(s) or a (#16475)non-MLD non-AP STA(s) that are identified by the corresponding bit(s) that are equal to 1, where N is the number of bit(s) that are equal to 1, in either:

-— the traffic indication virtual bitmap in the Partial Virtual Bitmap subfield of the TIM element that is

-included in a Beacon frame with the Multi-Link Traffic Indication element
+the Partial Virtual Bitmap subfield of the TIM element in a Beacon frame with the Multi-Link Traffic Indication element, counting from the bit position that corresponds to the AID value in the AID Offset subfield of the Multi-Link Traffic Indication element, or

-— the AID bitmap in the Partial AID Bitmap subfield of the AID Bitmap element that is included in a Link Recommendation frame with the Multi-Link Traffic Indication element(#17909).
+the Partial AID Bitmap subfield of the AID Bitmap element in a Link Recommendation frame with the Multi-Link Traffic Indication element(#17909).

-TGbe Editor to make the following changes in Figure 9-1002as in Subclause 9.4.2.315 (Multi-Link Traffic Indication element) in TGbe D3.2(pre-release) P298L53:
+(#17742)TGbe Editor to make the following changes in Figure 9-1002as in Subclause 9.4.2.315 (Multi-Link Traffic Indication element) in TGbe D3.2(pre-release) P298L53: